OuluBSD/libtopside/README.md

 ### In FreeBSD
-This is an example to build the AtomShell package.
+This is an example to build the EcsShell package.
 Modify it to your needs.
 System-wide installation doesn't exist.

 You might want to test other packages in examples and reference directories.
 However, note that they probably won't build, because this whole repository is in very alpha state still.